Con Market Da Nang: Food, Shopping & Visitor Guide

 History of Con Market Da Nang

-In 1984, local authorities redeveloped the market into a structured commercial center covering 14,000 square meters, including multiple market buildings.
-It was officially named the Danang Commercial Center, but locals continued calling it Con Market due to familiarity.
+In 1984, the area was redeveloped into a formal commercial complex covering approximately 14,000 square meters.
+Although it was officially named the Danang Commercial Center, locals continued to use the familiar name Con Market.

 Structure of Con Market Da Nang